 Prospective Guest Editors (GEs) are required to complete the special section (SS) proposal form provided by the IEEE Journal of Biomedical and Health Informatics (J-BHI) Editorial Office, and to submit to J-BHI via email (email@example.com).
-The proposal will be first reviewed by the Editor-in-Chief (EiC) Professor Dimitrios I. Fotiadis to assess the scope suitability, followed by quality evaluation led by the Senior Editor Professor May Dongmei Wang in monthly Editorial Office meetings with EiC, Managing Editors Prof. Themis Exarchos, Dr. Jessilyn Dunn, Dr. Vassiliki Potsika, Dr. Jessilyn Dunn and Assistant Editors Mrs. Maria Pikou and Mrs. Ioanna Gerodimou.
+The proposal will be first reviewed by the Editor-in-Chief (EiC) Professor Dimitrios I. Fotiadis to assess the scope suitability, followed by quality evaluation led by the Senior Editor Professor May Dongmei Wang in monthly Editorial Office meetings with EiC, Managing Editors Prof. Themis Exarchos, Prof. George Matsopoulos, Prof. Costas Papaloukas, Dr. Vassiliki Potsika, Dr. Jessilyn Dunn and Assistant Editors Mrs. Maria Pikou and Mrs. Ioanna Gerodimou.

 The SS proposal evaluation criteria include: the innovation and significance of the SS topics, the potential impact of the SS in growing the J-BHI strategic directions, the prior experience and scholarly accomplishment of the GEs, and the J-BHI editorial capacity.
 Upon SS proposal evaluation, the Assistant Editor Dr. Vassiliki Potsika will act on behalf of the J-BHI EiC and Senior Editor to send the approval/revision/rejection decision to the proposers, and to address administrative issues accordingly.